oxygenxml/web-author-sample-plugins/README.md

 Plugin that switches Web Author to a comments-only mode.

+### web-author-filter-styles

+Plugin that adds a Styles Filter that can be used to replace the CSS styles associated to an element or a pseudo element.

 ### web-author-xslt-report

 Sample plugin to run an XSLT script over the current document and return the result to the client as string.